mosse-security/mcsi-library/docs/articles/2022/05/model-your-threats-to-protect-your-assets/model-your-threats-to-protect-your-assets.md

 Microsoft created the STRIDE threat modeling framework.
 Developers primarily utilize STRIDE to assess the security of applications.
 This model is used to identify threats that could jeopardize the system's confidentiality, integrity, or availability, as well as its authentication, authorization, and non-repudiation mechanisms.
 STRIDE stands for Spoofing, Tampering, Repudiation, Information Disclosure, Denial of Service, and Elevation of Privilege.
 Each of these elements is described below:

 <u>1.
-Spoofing:</u:::{seealso}
+Spoofing:</u>
-Spoofing occurs when an entity (user/program)
-:::masquerades as another entity trusted by the system.
+Spoofing occurs when an entity (user/program) masquerades as another entity trusted by the system.
 Spoofing is a technique used by attackers to get around a system's authentication procedures.

 <u>2.
 Tampering:</u> Tampering is the unauthorized alteration of a system or its components in order to change its behavior or data.
 A tampering attack compromises the system's integrity.